ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 ```

 The template makes use of an [image variation](images.md) (line 10).
-it's the thumbnail of the Dog Breed image that will be displayed in the block.
+It's the thumbnail of the Dog Breed image that is displayed in the block.
 To configure this variation, open the `config/packages/image_variations.yaml` file and add the following code under the `image_variations` key:

 ``` yaml